orestbida/cookieconsent/docs/advanced/manage-scripts.md

 </script>
 ```

-You can pre-pend the `!` character to the service name to run some clean-up logic when the service is disabled:
+You can add the `'!'` before the service name to run some clean-up logic when the service is disabled:
 ```html
 <script type="text/plain" data-category="analytics" data-service="!Google Analytics">
     // Google Analytics disabled